-The second of the buttons () is for hiding the tool window.
+The Hide button () is for hiding the tool window.
 When used in combination with the Alt key, clicking this button hides all the windows attached to the same tool window bar.

 Underneath the title bar are the toolbar and content pane.
 Depending on the window, the toolbar may be above or to the left of the content pane.